mystatus/covid19-reports/README.md

 1. Notice that the `seed-dev.ts` changes have been applied.

-*NOTE: There's currently a known bug in TypeORM's migration generator, where it will always add unnecessary alterations on date columns that use `default: () => 'null'`.
+NOTE: There's currently a known bug in TypeORM's migration generator, where it will always add unnecessary alterations on date columns that use `default: () => 'null'`.
 So make sure you review the generated migration and remove any of these unnecessary alterations before committing them (and also format the generated file to match our eslint rules).

-Example: `await queryRunner.query(`COMMENT ON COLUMN "user_notification_setting"."last_notified_date" IS NULL`);`*
+Example: `COMMENT ON COLUMN "user_notification_setting"."last_notified_date" IS NULL`

+I also noticed these queries are generated `ALTER TABLE "user_notification_setting" ALTER COLUMN "last_notified_date" SET DEFAULT null` which I deleted as well.

 ### Creating New Migrations